-- The President and Vice Presidents of the University, Deans of Colleges and the Graduate School, the Associate Provost for Student Affairs, the Associate Provost for Information Technologies and Resources, the Associate Provost for Enrollment Management, and the Registrar shall be ex officio members of the University Senate. - 2.
+- The President and Vice Presidents of the University, Deans of Colleges and the Graduate School, the Associate Provost for Information Technologies and Resources, the Registrar, and the immediate Past President of the University Senate shall be ex officio members of the University Senate. - 2.
 The Student Senate shall select three of its members and the Graduate School shall select one student to serve as ex officio members of the University Senate. - 3.
 Each College of the University shall elect representatives to the University Senate according to the following rule: one Senate member, plus one additional Senate member for each increment or fractional increment of eight full-time faculty beyond four. - 4.
 The Library shall be represented by two members, one of whom shall be the Director of the Library who shall serve ex officio, and one elected by the professional staff of the Library. - 5.
 All full-time faculty are qualified to vote and are eligible for membership in the University Senate.
 Terms of elected members shall be for two years on rotation to be determined by each College.
 Terms shall begin with the May meeting of the Senate.
 Members may be re-elected.
 Members may be recalled by two-thirds vote of their respective constituencies.